Did you know that ducks have considerably better eyesight than us humans?

-- FLOATING DECOYS: These Flambeau Outdoors decoys float in classic Canada Goose posture for heightened on-the-water realism.
+- FLOATING DECOYS: These Flambeau Outdoors decoys float in classic Mallard posture for heightened on-the-water realism.
 Proprietary keel design features (4) tie-off points for versatile motion in current or wind and depth adjusting anchor eyelet.

 - PATENTED UVISION PAINT TECHNOLOGY: Paint scheme of unparalleled realism that reflects the real ultraviolet signature of waterfowl plumage to the eye of live bird for the most convincing decoy scientifically possible.